top of page

 Q. How long will it take me to get my licence?

-A. Yes, my car is available for the test at a reasonable rate.
-The rate includes the use of my vehicle which is FULLY INSURED for you to use as well as a 1.5 hour lesson before the test so that you feel confident and comfortable to pass your test.
-If you are going in your car, the fee still applies for my time.
+A. Yes, my car is available for the driving test at a reasonable rate.
+This includes the use of my fully insured vehicle and a 1.5-hour lesson before the test to help you feel confident and ready to pass.
+If you choose to use your own car for the test, the same fee applies to cover my time and support.

 Q. What happens if we get a fine during the lesson?

-A. If this does happen, the fine would be sent to Drive N Pass Driving School.
-I would then fill out the Statutory Declaration that is attached to the fine with your details, and then send this back to Service NSW for it to be reissued in your name for you to pay.
+A. If a fine is issued during a lesson, it will initially be sent to Drive N Pass Driving School.
+I will then complete the attached Statutory Declaration with your details and return it to Service NSW so the fine can be reissued in your name for payment.

-Q. If I am going to drive an automatic but we have a manual car at home, do you advise that I learn in both?
+Q. If I’m going to drive an automatic but we have a manual car at home, do you advise that I learn in both?

 Q. I have a licence from overseas.
-Is it going to help me to get my licence faster?
+Will it help me get my licence faster?

-Q. Will I have to complete all my lessons before we book my test?
+Q. Will I have to complete all my lessons before booking my test?

 More Info